sashaweiss/itree/README.md

 * Add command for `cd`-ing to the folder the cursor is currently in
 * Figure out why `parse_args` panics when given stdin input

-### Low priority
-* Integration tests for command-line args

 ### Known bugs (need more research)
-* Sometimes (no pattern identifiable yet) it acts as if the terminal window were 4-5 lines shorter than it is, and leaves a blank space at the bottom of the screen.
+1) Sometimes (no pattern identifiable yet) it acts as if the terminal window were 4-5 lines shorter than it is, and leaves a blank space at the bottom of the screen.
-* When run from a root that contains folders that may have restricted permissions (e.g. `/`), not all subdirectories that I expected appear.
+2) When run from a root that contains folders that may have restricted permissions (e.g. `/`), not all subdirectories that I expected appear.